Design your writing journey to reward incremental progress

 Except that it didn’t.
 The report was in no way a determining factor for the success or failure of my first novel.
 It was merely the first step in a long journey to write the best book I could.

 As time passed, I realized there was a wealth of helpful advice in the report.
-When I was able to look at it neutrally, I saw encouragement as well as criticism.
+When I was able to look at it dispassionately, I saw encouragement as well as criticism.
 I still loved my idea so I decided to rewrite my novel using the literary consultant’s concrete advice to level up my writing.

 The Psychology of Gaming and the Power of Leveling Up